kirakirakira/game-saves/README.md

 1. Clone or download the project files to your computer
 2. In the terminal, navigate to the project folder (If cloned ../game-saves/ If downloaded ../game-saves-master/)
 3. Create a virtual environment:
-  a.
-Run `python3 -m venv myvenv`
+  1. Run `python3 -m venv myvenv`
-  b.
-Activate the virtual environment by running `source myvenv/bin/activate`
+  2. Activate the virtual environment by running `source myvenv/bin/activate`
 4. Run the following command `pip install -r requirements.txt` to install necessary packages (If pip is not installed run `python3 -m pip install --user --upgrade pip`)
 5. Run the following command `python3 manage.py runserver 0.0.0.0:8000` to start the server
 6. In the browser of your choosing, navigate to http://127.0.0.1:8000/